Shane7717/Frogger_Game/README.md

        ```RacingCar```.
 There are five lives for the frog, and the time limit is 80 seconds.<br><br>

 *  **Fundamental Settings**<br>
+    *  Set the game pause button in the game
+    *  Set the music pause button in the game
+    *  Set the game quit button in the game<br><br>

-    *
+* **Highscores**<br>
+    *  When game ends, the player can submit his name and score to the hard disk score file.
+    *  The player is not allowed to submit his information twice.
+    *  After the player's submission, the highscores ranking will be updated.
+    *  The highscores ranking contain the player's name, score and the difficulty level that he chose.
+    *  Use ```.dat``` to keep the record of all players' information.
+This significantly avoids cheating.

 *  A menu screen
 *  A game introduction screen
-*  A highscores screen which can be viewed after clicking the button in the menu
+*  A highscores screen which can be viewed directly after clicking the button in the menu
 *  Background music after launching the game
 *  A symbol button to turn on or turn off the background music manually
 *  Updated images of some game elements(```Log```,```Obstacle```, ```BackgroundImage```)

-<br><br><br>
 <img src="READMEimages/test.png" alt="test" width="50" height="50">

-Additions to the game

---Highscores--
-We will be using a .dat file to keep the high-scores in, this will avoid cheating.

---feature1--
-You can't enter nothing before clicking the "submit" button, which means you have to enter
-your name or just quit the game directly

-frog can't enter the same end for the second time